tankoyarik/alfred-bm-search-all-chrome-bookmarks-and-open-in-associated-profile/README.md

 | `Enter` | Open bookmark in its Chrome profile |
 | `⌘` (hold) | Preview the full URL |

+Results are sorted by usage frequency — the more you open a bookmark, the higher it ranks.
+Stale entries fade out automatically over time.

 ## How It Works

 The workflow reads `~/Library/Application Support/Google/Chrome/Local State` to discover profiles, then scans each profile's `Bookmarks` JSON file.
 Results are returned as Alfred JSON with profile-specific icons.
 The selected bookmark is opened via: